Here are a few of the best available muzzleloading firearms currently for when you need to take a long shot.

 So, if you're looking for a long-range firearm that'll give you a little more reach during muzzleloader hunting season, continue reading to see our choices for the best options out there.

 CVA Accura V2 Long Range

 The Accura V2 is CVA's top-of-the-line muzzleloader (above the CVA Wolf and CVA Optima).
-It sports a 30-inch Bergara barrel, a corrosion-resistant nitride finish, an adjustable trigger, and a single-piece scope mount.
+It sports a 30-inch Bergara barrel, a corrosion-resistant nitride finish, a thumbhole stock, an adjustable trigger, and a single-piece scope mount.
 The Accura has a great reputation among hunters for reliability, ease of use and exceptional accuracy.

 In fact, CVA is so confident in the capabilities of the Accura V2 Long Range, they offer a full money-back guarantee if it's not the most accurate muzzleloader you've ever shot.
 Add it all up, and you have a really solid, long-range muzzleloader at a very reasonable price.

 The "LDR" in the name stands for "long-distance rifle," and that's exactly what the Traditions Vortek Strikerfire muzzleloader is.
 Just as the name suggests, the Vortek Strikerfire LDR uses an internal striker instead of an external hammer to strike the primer.
 This results in a faster lock time (the amount of time between sear release and the firing pin striking the primer), and allows for the muzzleloader scope to be mounted closer to the bore.

 Combine these features with a highly regarded match-grade trigger and a high-quality, 30-inch barrel, and you have a great long-range muzzleloader that's easy to shoot.